-· References to EEA publications
+References to EEA publications

 EEA reports and technical reports are assigned a publication number, which should be included in the reference.
-It's not necessary to cite the location of the publisher in this instance.
+It's not necessary to cite the publisher's location in this instance.

 EEA, 2014a, Air quality in Europe - 2014 report, EEA Report No 5/2014, European Environment Agency.